-Type of ARAR Medium Regulation/Citation Criterion/Standard ARAR/TBC Designation and Other Comments ARAR Presence of archaeologically or historically sensitive area Act.
-16 U.S.C.
-470 et seq.
-36 CFR Part 800 Requires the identification of historic properties potentially affected by the agency undertaking, and assessment of the effects on the historic property and seek ways to avoid, minimize or mitigate such effects.
-Historic property is any district, site, building, structure, or object included in or eligible for the National Register of Historic Places, including artifacts, records, and material remains related to such a property.
-Applicable if historic properties are potentially affected by remedial activities.
-Presence of archaeologically or historically sensitive area Provides for the preservation of historical and archaeological data that may be irreparably lost as a result of a federally-approved project and mandates only preservation of the data.
-Applicable if historical and archaeological data may be irreparably lost by implementation of the remedial activities.
-ARAR Presence of floodplain as designated on FEMA Flood Insurance map 44 CFR 60.3(d){2) and (3) Prohibits encroachments that would result in any increase in flood levels during occurrence of base flood discharge.
+Type of ARAR Medium Regulation/Citation Criterion/Standard ARAR/TBC Designation and Other Comments Location- Specific ARAR Presence of floodplain as designated on FEMA Flood Insurance map 44 CFR 60.3(d) {2) and (3) Prohibits encroachments that would result in any increase in flood levels during occurrence of base flood discharge.
 FEMA flood rise requirements are considered Relevant and Appropriate requirements for remedial actions that involve capping or other placement of material in the river or on riverbanks that may increase flood levels.
-ARAR Presence of floodplain as designated on map Act regulations at 44 CFR 9 (which sets forth the policy, procedure and responsibilities to implement and enforce Executive Orders 11988 (Management of Floodplain) To Be Considered , as amended by E.O.
-13690 and 44 CFR 9 (Requirements for Flood Plain Management Regulations Areas) Requires measures to reduce the risk of flood loss, minimize the impact of floods, and restore and preserve the natural and beneficial values of floodplains.
+Location- Specific ARAR Presence of floodplain as designated on map Federal Emergency Management Act regulations at 44 CFR 9 (which sets forth the policy, procedure and responsibilities to implement and enforce Executive Orders 11988 (Management of Floodplain) To Be Considered, as amended by E.O.
+13690 and 11990 (Protection of Wetlands) To Be Considered 44 CFR 9 (Requirements for Flood Plain Management Regulations Areas) Requires measures to reduce the risk of flood loss, minimize the impact of floods, and restore and preserve the natural and beneficial values of floodplains.
 Executive Orders 11988 as amended by 13690 direct federal agencies to evaluate the potential effects of action that may be taken in a floodplain and to avoid, to the extent possible, long-term and short-term adverse effects associated with the occupancy and modification of floodplains, and to avoid direct or indirect support of floodplain development wherever there is a practicable alternative.
-Executive Order 11990 directs that activities conducted by federal agencies avoid, to the extent possible, long-term and short-term adverse effects associated with the modification or destruction of wetlands and to avoid direct or indirect support of new construction in wetlands when there are practicable alternatives. assessing impacts, if any, to the floodplain and flood storage from the response action and developing compensatory mitigation that is beneficial to floodplain values.
-Substantive portions of the Executive Order are To-Be- Considered .
-Location-Specific ARAR Presence of wetlands Requires measures to avoid adversely impacting wetlands whenever possible, minimize wetland destruction, and preserve the value of wetlands.
-To Be Considered guidelines in assessing impacts to wetlands, if any, from the response action and for developing appropriate compensatory mitigation for the project. listed threatened or endangered wildlife species Protection and Conservation Programs ORS.
+Executive Order 11990 directs that activities conducted by federal agencies avoid, to the extent possible, long-term and short-term adverse effects associated with the modification or destruction of wetlands and to avoid direct or indirect support of new construction in wetlands when there are practicable alternatives.
+The substantive identified FEMA regulations are Relevant and Appropriate for assessing impacts, if any, to the floodplain and flood storage from the response action and developing compensatory mitigation that is beneficial to floodplain values.
+Substantive portions of the Executive Order are To- Be- Considered.
+Location- Specific ARAR Presence of wetlands Executive Order for Wetlands Protection.
+Executive Order 11990 (1977) To Be Considered Requires measures to avoid adversely impacting wetlands whenever possible, minimize wetland destruction, and preserve the value of wetlands.
+To Be Considered guidelines in assessing impacts to wetlands, if any, from the response action and for developing appropriate compensatory mitigation for the project.
+Location- Specific ARAR Presence of state- listed threatened or endangered wildlife species Protection and Conservation Programs ORS.
 496.171 to 496.182.
 Survival Guidelines OAR 635-100-0135 Survival Guidelines are rules for state agency actions affecting species listed under Oregon's Threatened or Endangered Wildlife Species law.
 Substantive requirements of Survival Guidelines are Relevant and Appropriate to remedial activities affecting state-listed species.
-II • I Presence of essential fish habitat Conservation and Management Requires federal agencies consult with NMFS on actions that may adversely affect Essential Fish Habitat (EFH), defined as "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity."
+Location- Specific ARAR Presence of essential fish habitat Magnuson-Stevens Fishery Conservation and Management Act.
+50 CFR 600.920 Requires federal agencies consult with NMFS on actions that may adversely affect Essential Fish Habitat (EFH), defined as "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity."
 Applicable because the National Marine Fisheries Service has designated the Lower Willamette River as EFH.
 EPA evaluated effects to EFH from the proposed remedial action in a biological assessment.